Cobb County spent more than $200,000 to deliver tardy absentee ballots to voters

 To account for the delay, Cobb sent ballots via UPS overnight and USPS Express Mail, and it paid for express return labels.

-Fall said some 79 percent of the voters impacted by absentee delays ultimately managed to have their votes counted, even though fewer than half of the affected ballots were returned before the normal Election Day deadline.
+Fall said some 79% of the voters impacted by absentee delays ultimately managed to have their votes counted, even though fewer than half of the affected ballots were returned before the normal Election Day deadline.

 Nearly 600 of the voters turned out to the polls and voted in person instead, Fall said, and a Cobb superior court judge ruled that hundreds more ballots that arrived later in the week would still count.